keitaroinc/enabler/README.md

 Application specific commands such as creation of kubernetes objects such as namespaces, configmaps etc. The name of the context is taken from the option --kube-context, which defaults to 'keitaro'.
 The commands in this group can be accessed using the prefix enabler apps + name_of_command.
 There is only one command in this group and it is:
 - namespace: create a namespace using kubectl commands in the background.
   There is one argument for this command and it is name of namespace.
-This command also has a --kube-context option, which should be defined as the name of the kind cluster and can be executed with this comand in Terminal:
+This command also has a --kube-context option, which should be defined as the name of the kind cluster and can be executed with this command in Terminal:

 ```
     enabler apps namespace <name_of_namespace> --kube-context keitaro